quasarframework/quasar/docs/src/pages/vue-components/date.md

 ## Usage

 ::: warning
-Notice that the model is a String only.
+Notice that the actual date(s) of the model are all in String format.
 :::

 ### Basic